crewlinker/protoc-gen-dynamodb/README.md

 ## Done Backlog

+- [x] SHOULD add method that marshals just the keys (if any keys are configured), fail if more keys, fail if no data in keys
 - [x] SHOULD add code generation that adds methods to return the PartitionKey and SortKey from a message
 - [x] SHOULD run test with parralel and -race enabled
 - [x] MUST add file header that states that the file is generated